Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 ## Why is all of this important?

 Despite the fact that the history of real-time graphics spans many decades, all of the same concepts and ideas are still used today.
 Every single thing described here, is still available and used in practice in modern applications.

+# Sources

+Some of that info was found on [Ultimate history of video games website](https://web.archive.org/web/20190719053748/https://ultimatehistoryvideogames.jimdo.com/).